rcalix1/Deep-learning-ML-and-tensorflow/Transformers/TensorFlow_version_2.0/EN_SP/README.md

 It trained for about 12 hours.
 Each batch of 256 pairs took about ~22 seconds

-Examples of predicted spanish sentences: link
+Examples of predicted spanish sentences: http://www.rcalix.com/research/transformers/spanish/pred_sept_2020/

 #### Quick Start
 To get started do the following: